silvio/gerrit-rust/README.md

         *   [ ] `ggr config generate --base <...> ...`: generates
             a `.ggr.config` file

+    *   Use `$HOME/.netrc` file.
+To get username and password or completly via curl interface.

 *   manage of topics over more than one repository (git submodules like)

     *   [x] **0.1.0** `ggr topic create <BRANCHNAME> [-r sub:rev]`